Welcome to H2C Safety Pipe, enabling safer and more cost-effective hydrogen transport and storage solutions.

 H2C Safety Pipe™ has pioneered a system to avoid leakage from future hydrogen pipelines.
 Our proprietary technology features a dual-containment design enhanced with inert sweep gas, advanced sensors, and automated response systems to detect and mitigate leakage before it can threaten public safety or the environment.

 By using advanced materials, hydrogen pipes are corrosion-free, not subject to hydrogen embrittlement risk, and more cost-effective than traditional coated steel pipelines.
-H2C Safety Pipe™ technology enables re-purposing of existing pipelines, reducing right-of-way cost, regulatory delays, and avoiding stranded assets.
+H2C Safety Pipe™ technology also enables re-purposing of existing pipelines, reducing right-of-way cost, regulatory delays, and avoiding stranded assets.

 H2C Safety Pipe™

-Safety Is Not Optional
+With Hydrogen, Leakage Control Is Not Optional

 Once thought to be benign if leaked into the atmosphere, recent studies reveal that hydrogen is a potent indirect greenhouse gas.
 And who isn’t familiar with, and thinking about, the Hindenburg disaster when hydrogen is being seriously considered as a clean energy alternative?